-- Tag management systems offer the opportunity to avoid duplicate tagging, resulting in more accurate measurement of all of your properties.
+- Tag management systems offer the opportunity to avoid duplicate tagging, resulting in more accurate measurements of all of your properties.

-- Tag management systems often offer point and click integrations with all of the solutions you’re tagging your website with.
-No need for tons of copy and pasting, just log in and enable each solution!
+- Tag management systems often offer point-and-click integrations with all of the solutions you’re tagging your website with.
+No need for tons of copying and pasting, just log in and enable each solution!

 - Some tag management systems even offer dynamic or targeted content delivery.
 For instance, you may want to change your site’s experience if the visitor is a customer versus a prospect.

-Following are a list of enterprise tag management solutions, be sure to watch the videos on some of these for further explanation of the capabilities of tag management and tag management systems.
+Following is a list of enterprise tag management solutions, be sure to watch the videos on some of these for further explanation of the capabilities of tag management and tag management systems.